Abu Baker Asvat: Early life and family

 Asvat was born in Fietas into Gujarati Indian family.
-His father was a shopkeeper, and he had two brothers.
+His father was a migrant shopkeeper, and he had two brothers.
 After attending the local high school, Asvat travelled to South Asia for his tertiary education, spending time in East Pakistan and West Pakistan, completing his medical studies in Karachi.
 While in Karachi, Asvat was involved in the student politics, founded a student organisation affiliated to the Pan Africanist Congress of Azania (PAC), and hosted its cadres en route to China.

 Asvat married his wife Zorah in 1977, and they had three children.

 Soweto surgery

-After returning to South Africa when he completed his studies, Asvat obtained a post at Johannesburg's Coronation Hospital (now Rahima Moosa Mother And Child Hospital).
+After returning to South Africa when he completed his studies, Asvat obtained a post at Johannesburg's Coronation Hospital (now Rahima Moosa Mother and Child Hospital).
 He became increasingly politicised when observing the racism of the white senior staff, segregated facilities, and racially unequal pay and conditions.
 He was fired after he confronted a white pharmaceutical representative who refused to speak to black doctors.

 Asvat took over a small surgery in Soweto from his brother, and soon established a thriving practice, often treating more than 100 patients a day, often on a pro bono basis.
 During the 1976 Soweto Uprising, Asvat treated numerous children who were shot by the police, and his surgery was guarded by residents of a nearby squatter camp.
 His activities made him known in political circles, and he soon came to be called "the people's doctor" in Soweto.
 Asvat also opened a creche and soup kitchen for residents of Soweto's informal settlements.
 In contrast to other township doctors, Asvat projected a humble image, and insisted on patients calling him "Abu".
+He used the methods of the Brazilian radical educationalist Paolo Freire to guide his work with grassroots communities.